exsilium/xmodem.js/README.md

 # xmodem.js

 XMODEM is a simple file transfer protocol.
-This project implements the protocol in JavaScript
+This project implements the protocol in JavaScript.
+Please see the [API docs](https://exsilium.github.io/xmodem.js/) for more details.

 # Installation